WASdev/sample.DefaultApplication/jakarta/README.md

         <feature>servlet-5.0</feature>
         <feature>persistence-3.0</feature>
     </featureManager>

+You can also use Liberty dev mode to help you [generate feature lists](https://github.com/OpenLiberty/ci.maven/blob/main/docs/generate-features.md).
+This capability is disabled by default, but you can enable it with a system property or by using the key sequence `g`+`Enter` to toggle it on and off.
+The key sequence `o`+`Enter` tells dev mode to rescan all classes.

 The next step is to see how far this gets us by trying to build the project.